 Fluid resuscitation is very important as there is a lot of fluid lost through the burn and through the donor sites.
 Daily weights are important to make sure enough fluid is being given to the patient.
 Urine output can also be a measure of adequate fluid intake.

 Kidney failure can happen from inadequate resuscitation of the patients or can happen 2-4 weeks later if the patient is taking medications that damage the kidneys or have an infection.
 Patients may get life-threatening congestive heart failure, high potassium levels, and pulmonary edema, which may lead to the need for dialysis.

 Liver failure can happen because of toxins associated with a chemical injury or from flame burns in which gasoline or other chemicals were used.
-Later on, liver function can diminish if there is a blood borne infection.
+Later on, liver function can diminish if there is a blood-borne infection.
 These can cause a fatty liver that cannot do its job.
-The liver can stop making blood clotting factors, which can lead to bleeding complication.
+The liver can stop making blood clotting factors, which can lead to bleeding complications.